 What Will You Learn?

-In our IT-Ready Technical Support program, hosted at our Online Campus, you’ll learn technical skills to successfully pass both parts of the CompTIA A+ certification exam, one of the leading industry certifications for landing a job on an IT help desk and launching your tech career, according to research firms like Burning Glass.
+In our IT-Ready Technical Support (online) program, you’ll learn technical skills to successfully pass both parts of the CompTIA A+ certification exam, one of the leading industry certifications for landing a job on an IT help desk and launching your tech career, according to research firms like Burning Glass.
 You’ll also receive targeted professional development to refine critical business skills, such as communication, conflict management, teamwork, critical thinking and problem solving.

 You’ll be prepared to apply both technical and professional skills starting Day One of your tech job.
 Plus, you’ll receive interview training, resume reviews and opportunities to meet with employers.
 Our staff is focused on your success – both in your training and in your future tech job!

 Our Alumni Say It Best

 IT-Ready Technical Support Program Details for our Online Campus

 The IT-Ready Technical Support (online) program consists of 240 clock hours of instruction over sixteen weeks, taught through synchronous interactive distance learning.
 Interactive distance learning is a means of providing educational delivery conducted through an electronically facilitated environment, such as online instruction or video conferencing.
 This program prepares students to take and pass the CompTIA A+ certification examinations (CompTIA A+ 220-1001 and CompTIA A+ 220-1002).
 Successful program completers will earn their CompTIA A+ certification and a CompTIA Tech Career Academy Certificate of Completion.
 This program prepares students for a Computer User Support Specialist or equivalent entry-level IT help desk role (CIP Code 11.1006, O-NET Number 15-1151.00).